For your convenience, a PDF version of the Student Handbook for Financial Aid 2019-2020 has been created in addition to this webpage.

 - a reasonable explanation of the expectation that the event/circumstances will not recur and

 - A formal academic plan, signed by the student and their professional or faculty advisor that demonstrates their ability to succeed in their program of study.
-Students whose appeals are approved are then given a conditional semester of financial aid.
+Students with approved appeals are then given a conditional semester of financial aid.
 Students must adhere to their academic plan by passing these courses.
 Failure to do so will result in loss of academic eligibility for subsequent semesters of financial aid for the rest of the academic year.

 Students are permitted to submit any supporting documentation they deem necessary to bolster their appeal; in some cases, supporting documentation may be required.
 Students need to be aware that late appeals will not be accepted.
 The deadline to appeal for the entire award year (fall, spring and summer) will be stated in the e-mail correspondence (typically early July).

 The appeal will be reviewed by a committee and all committee decisions are final.
-The committee will only accept appeals submitted via e-mail, fax or in person as long as they are typed and the student’s name and student ID number are provided.
+The committee will only accept appeals submitted to the Financial Aid Office as long as they are typed and the student’s name and student ID number are provided.
 Again, no late appeals will be accepted.